15 Best Gutter Companies in

 Different Types of Gutters

 - Vinyl: Vinyl gutters are relatively inexpensive, but they don't always hold up well in very warm climates like Southlake's.
-PVC vinyl gutters are decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain lower amounts of environmental toxins than gutters made from many other types of materials.
+PVC vinyl gutters are decidedly not environmentally friendly, but uPVC (unplasticized polyvinyl chloride) contains a lower amount of environmental toxins than many other types of gutter materials.

-- Titanium Zinc: Titanium zinc gutters are pricey, but this material will last significantly longer than many options.
+- Titanium Zinc: Titanium zinc gutters are expensive, but will last significantly longer than many options.
 This material does not rust, and it doesn't typically show scratches.
 The production of titanium zinc gutters is not as eco-friendly as some other options, but their longevity helps to make up for it.

 You may need to make several other decisions about the type of gutters you want on your home.
 Some of the choices you might make include: